ExpressionEngine/ExpressionEngine-User-Guide/docs/general/reserved-words.md

 ## Reserved for Fields

-To avoid potential parsing conflicts, some words are reserved and are not available to use as channel or member fields.
-Below is a list of reserved words.
+To avoid potential parsing conflicts, some words are reserved and are not available to use as channel or member field names.
+Below is a list of these reserved words.

 - app_version
 - author